chrisnorman7/worldsmith_studio_manual/src/projects/commands.md

 # Commands

 Commands in world smith studio can almost be compared to what it is in the reel world:
 Just like you can command someone to do something or give a command to a program, you can do the same in world smith studio.

-## The following list of commands are available:
+## Available instructions

 - Set current zone: Used to set the current zone for the player.
 - Change walking mode: changes the walking mode of the player.
 - Set quest stage: used to update quest progress.